Powell River: the hidden gem of the Sunshine Coast in BC

 The Sunshine Coast in BC is unique in its own way.
 Located in the southwest on the mainland, this 180 km (112 miles) stretch of paradise is surrounded by endless mountain peaks, dense forests and pristine lakes.
 Only accessible by air or ferry service, the Sunshine Coast possesses a laid-back charm while remaining relatively quiet and unexplored by tourists.
 Even though it is not as tropical as Australia, the Sunshine Coast in BC is known for its mild, sunny and dry weather compared to the rest of Canada.
 As such, the area attracts outdoorsy visitors who are especially interested in hiking, mountain biking, paddling, boating, strolling around the artsy oceanside villages, or spending time at one of the many secluded beaches.

-In the summer of 2019, we spent a weekend on the Northern Sunshine Coast, around the historic town of Powell River.
+The historic town of Powell River is located along the Northern Sunshine Coast.
 Dominated by a sprawling paper mill, this town is known for being a logging community.
 Logging takes place all year long at accessible and more inaccessible areas around Powell River.
 Luckily it isn’t as bad as it sounds… The logging industry uses sustainable practices where they only log a maximum amount of trees each year so they have enough time to replant them.
 This also ensures that the surrounding nature of Powell River remains breathtaking!
 We chose Powell River as a base because it is the most accessible and largest community along the Sunshine Coast in BC.
 Besides, it has a rich heritage and is known for its dynamic cultural life, beautiful lakes and beaches, and great outdoor recreation - including hiking, camping, kayaking, and scuba diving.

 Top Things to Do in and near Powell River